rdallasgray/silva/README.md

 Anything else?
 =============
-I began with code written by (Harry Wood)[http://www.harrywood.co.uk/blog/2010/06/29/ruby-code-for-converting-to-uk-ordnance-survey-coordinate-systems-from-wgs84], who adapted code written by (Chris Veness)[http://www.movable-type.co.uk/scripts/latlong-convert-coords.html].
+I began with code written by [Harry Wood](http://www.harrywood.co.uk/blog/2010/06/29/ruby-code-for-converting-to-uk-ordnance-survey-coordinate-systems-from-wgs84), who adapted code written by [Chris Veness](http://www.movable-type.co.uk/scripts/latlong-convert-coords.html).
 I subsequently went back over the maths to make sure I understood it reasonably well, and clarified it so that it's easy to check against the resources supplied by the Ordnance Survey.
 Some of Chris's and Harry's code is probably still lurking in there.

 It should be accurate to about 5 to 10 metres.